-Doi Suthep is a mountain north-west of Chiang Mai, Thailand.
-This regal mountain overlooks the city, providing commanding views from its summit.
+Doi Suthep is both the name of a mountain that’s northwest of Chiang Mai city and the great temple on that mountain.
+Most tourists visit the mountain not only because it hosts one of the greatest temples in Chiang Mai but because it also provides a commanding view from its summit overlooking the city.
 The main attractions are Wat Phra That Doi Suthep which is built near the peak of Doi Suthep, a few waterfalls, viewpoints, caves and the nature.

 Due to its high altitude, the climate is cool and pleasant all year round, with average temperatures of 20-23°C, making it a good destination for most travelers.
 Prepare a warm jacket, as temperatures may drop to 6°C during the winter nights in February.
 For visitors who like trekking, it’s important to know that August and September are the wettest period of the year with daily rainfall, so consider the weather conditions before making a trekking plan.